zijie-cai/Apple-Shortcuts/README.md

-help me rewrite # 🛠️ Apple Shortcuts Gallery
+# 🛠️ Apple Shortcuts Gallery

 A curated collection of Apple Shortcuts designed to accelerate your daily tasks.
 Click any shortcut icon to quickly add it to your device and start using it right away.